BrianWhelanDublin/milestone-project-3/README.md

       </div>

  - #### Post page.
-    - This page will display each post and their comments and likes.
+    - This page will display each post and its comments and likes.

     - <div float="left">
         <img src="readme-images/features/posts/post-page.png" alt="Image of new post page" width="500px" height="260px" />